Tola-Gold/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds execute permission to all subdirectories of the current directory for all
+script that prints all the groups the current user is part of